franklinben23/todo-list/README.md

 5- after opening the project in the localHost using live server, you might have to click the dist folder to see the project.

+6- for development only purposes: $ npm run serve in the terminal.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!